MEDICAL PACKAGE TESTING

 Shipping Containers

-The shipping container is a corrugated box, which has sufficient strength to be used for shipping, sterilization, and storage of medical devices or any other medical product.
+The shipping container is a corrugated box with sufficient strength for shipping, sterilization, and storage of medical devices or any other medical product.

-There are many flute profiles used in the construction of corrugated board.
+Flute profiles: There are many flute profiles used in the construction of corrugated board.
 The arched flutes create a very rigid and strong medium.
 The flutes also act as a cushion against minor impact.
-The most common configurations include B-Flute, C-Flute, E-Flute and Double Wall constructions.
-The type of corrugation used in the construction of a shipping container is determined by the physical size, weight, and fragility of the product(s) going inside the box.
+The most common configurations include B-Flute, C-Flute, E-Flute, and Double Wall constructions.
+Type of corrugation used in construction of a shipping container are determined by the physical size, weight, and fragility of the product(s) going inside the box.

-The type of flute is only part of the equation in determining the strength and durability of the container.
+Burst strength: This type of flute is only part of the equation in determining the strength and durability of the container.
 Since different grades of material can be used for both the linerboard and the medium, burst strength ratings are also important.
 Simply put, burst strength is a standardized test method used by all corrugated manufacturers to rate the penetration resistance of the container wall.
 The higher the rating, the stronger the box.
-A 200-pound test is a commonly used material but may not be adequate for delicate products or heavy products.
+A 200-pound test is commonly used but may not be adequate for delicate products or heavy products.

-The most widely used style of shipping container is the Regular Slotted Container (RSC).
-The RSC can be used in conjunction with inner-packing materials including corrugated inserts, bubble wrap, and rigid or soft foam inserts to further protect the product.
+Shipping container style: The most widely used style of shipping container is the regular slotted container (RSC).
+The RSC can be used in conjunction with inner packing materials, including corrugated inserts, bubble wrap, and rigid or soft foam inserts to further protect the product.

 Documentation Support

-Developing manufacturing documentation and a quality system that is compliant, efficient, and easy to maintain as you grow can be a burdensome effort which, if done improperly, can lead to significant consequences and challenges.
+Developing manufacturing documentation and a quality system that is compliant, efficient, and easy to maintain as you grow can be a burdensome effort.
+If done improperly, it can lead to significant consequences and challenges.

 Partnering with the Life Science Outsourcing team provides access to manufacturing documentation and a quality system that has been audited by the FDA and is reviewed and audited over 50 times a year by our customers.